McFall v. Shimp: Aftermath

 Robert McFall died of a massive hemorrhage on August 10, 1978, about half a month after this court case was decided against him.
 Robert McFall's sister, Beverly Hope, stated that McFall forgave Shimp near the very end of his life and asked his family to forgive Shimp for refusing to donate his bone marrow as well.
 David Shimp generally refused to talk with reporters, but he did say that his decision not to donate bone marrow was "common sense" in an interview with the Pittsburgh Press.

 In addition to being cited in analyses of tissue donation from a legal point of view, its ruling on the compelled use of the body of a non-consenting person to benefit another person has also been cited in legal analysis of the abortion debate and of women's rights during pregnancy.
+Philosopher David Boonin has used the case in his defense of abortion rights, even if it is granted that the fetus is a person entitled to a right to life.